What are the factors that affect the cost of a surety bond?

 A “bad” credit score doesn't mean the end of your entrepreneurial dreams.
 Here are some tips to help improve your credit rating:

 Another factor that impacts your premium is the type of bond you need.
-Certain kinds of bonds are inherently risky, so you can anticipate paying more.
+Certain bonds are inherently risky, so you can anticipate paying more.

 For example, freight broker bonds have rates of 1% to 15%, making them one of the most expensive surety bonds due to the mandated coverage amount.
 The Federal Motor Carrier Safety Administration (FMCSA) requires all freight brokers to have a $75,000 bond policy.
 Additionally, freight brokers are essential to the supply chain.
 Obtaining a surety bond minimizes the risk of economic setbacks by preventing these entities from going out of business due to claims made against them.

-Underwriters will review financial documents like balance sheets and income statements to determine your ability to pay the bond premium and repay the company if a claim is made.
-In some cases, providing the surety company with your financial statements is non-negotiable and a requirement.
+Underwriters will review financial documents like balance sheets and income statements to determine your ability to pay the surety bond premium and repay the company if a claim is made.
+In some cases, providing the surety company with your financial statements is a non-negotiable requirement.

 Similarly, assets can also help you obtain a lower cost on your bond.
 Assets are reviewed to verify your financial health and demonstrate you can pay claims and other costs associated with the bond.
 Examples of assets include real estate, inventory, furniture, bonded titles, cash, and accounts receivable.